Towards AI Search Paradigm: LLM-based Generation

 \subsection{Robust RAG System}

-generator often contain noisy documents.
-However, LLMs that have not undergone further optimization tend to be sensitive to such noise in the prompts, which can degrade the overall performance of the RAG system.
+irrelevant documents.
+Consequently, these noisy references may misguide the generator, resulting in inaccurate or less robust outputs from the RAG system.
 To address this issue, the AI search system proposes an adversarial tuning in a multi-agent method \emph{ATM}~\citep{ATM}, which leverages a multi-agent system combined with adversarial tuning to enhance the robustness of the generator.
 An overview of the ATM is illustrated in Fig.~\ref{rag_ATM}.